jxxcarlson/machines/README.md

 adding an element to the output list at each step.
 Call the input element that is being read at the moment the "current" element.
-Then one has the notions of the element before the current one and the elemeny after the current one.
+Then one has the notions of the element before the current one and the element after the current one.
 We model these as values of type `Maybe a`, since `Nothing` can occur, e.g., when the first element of the input list is being read.
 These notions are